bendaws/activator/README.md

   - Windows 10 Home
   - Windows 10 Pro
   - Windows 10 Enterprise
+- Office
+  - Office 2021

-If your version is not listed, versions [1.1.0](https://github.com/bendaws/activator/releases/tag/1.1.0) and above support advanced activation, in which you can insert your own product key.
+If your version or edition is not listed, versions [1.1.0](https://github.com/bendaws/activator/releases/tag/1.1.0) and above support advanced activation, in which you can insert your own product key.
 Read the articles on [msguides.com](https://msguides.com) for product keys.